fbpx

 “Mum loved teaching crafts, playing cards, she just loved that interaction,” she said.
 “She was a very thoughtful person.”

-Dael has only recently signed up to be a community visitor but she is really looking forward to providing a little bit of companionship to a resident who needs a friend, and has been trying to encourage others to sign up at CVS.
+Dael has only recently signed up to be a community visitor but she is really looking forward to providing a little bit of companionship to a resident who needs a friend, and has been trying to encourage others to sign up at ACVVS.

 “You can do so much for someone by just a little effort,” she said, “but it makes a big difference in their lives.
 I encourage people to give up an hour or two of their time to make a difference in someone's life.”